OctopusDeploy/blog/blog/2022-01/variable-update-notification/index.md

 Both functions need to be registered as targets in Octopus Deploy.

 :::info
-The most common plan to use with Azure Functions is the Consumption Plan (sku Y1), however, I was unable to use the [az functionapp plan create](https://docs.microsoft.com/en-us/cli/azure/functionapp/plan?view=azure-cli-latest#az_functionapp_plan_create) CLI command, as `Y1` is not a supported sku.
+The most common plan to use with Azure Functions is the Consumption Plan (sku Y1), however, I was unable to use the [az functionapp plan create](https://docs.microsoft.com/en-us/cli/azure/functionapp/plan?view=azure-cli-latest#az_functionapp_plan_create) CLI command, as `Y1` is not a supported SKU.
 :::

 #### Accept-Message